isce-framework/isce2/contrib/PyCuAmpcor/README.md

 ## 1. Introduction

-Ampcor (Amplitude cross correlation) in InSAR processing offers an estimate of spatial displacements (offsets) with the feature tracking (also called as speckle tracking or pixel tracking) method.
+Ampcor (Amplitude cross correlation) in InSAR processing offers an estimate of spatial displacements (offsets) with the feature tracking method (also called as speckle tracking or pixel tracking).
 The offsets are in dimensions of a pixel or sub-pixel (with additional oversampling).

 In practice, we

   * choose a rectangle window, $R(x,y)$, from the reference image, serving as the template,

- * choose a series of windows of the same size, $S(x+u, y+v)$, from the search image around the same location but offsetted by $(u,v)$;
+ * choose a series of windows of the same size, $S(x+u, y+v)$, from the search image; the search windows are shifted in location by $(u,v)$;

   * perform cross-correlation between the search windows with the reference window, to obtain the normalized correlation surface $c(u,v)$;